 Jonathan Duskin.
-Mr. Duskin, age 54, has served as a director since 2017, and is a member of the Audit Committee, the Compensation Committee and the Corporate Social Responsibility Committee.
+Mr. Duskin, age 55, has served as a director since 2017 and is a member of the Audit Committee, the Compensation Committee and the Corporate Social Responsibility Committee.
 Since March 2020, Mr. Duskin has served as the lead independent director of our board of directors.
 Since July 2009, Mr. Duskin has served as the Chief Executive Officer of Macellum Capital Management, LLC, which operates a New York-based pooled investment fund.
 From 2005 to 2008, Mr. Duskin served as a Managing Director and Partner at Prentice Capital Management, LP, an investment management firm, and from 2002 to 2005, Mr. Duskin served as a Managing Director at S.A.C.
 Capital Associates LLC, a New York-based hedge fund.
 From 1998 to 2002, Mr. Duskin served as a Managing Director at Lehman Brothers Inc., an investment bank, and served as Head of Product Management and Chairman of the Investment Policy Committee within the Research Department.
-Mr. Duskin previously served on the boards of directors of Christopher & Banks Corporation, The Wet Seal, Inc., Whitehall Jewelers, Inc. and Furniture.com Inc. Mr. Duskin has been nominated by a shareholder for election to the board of directors of Kohl's, Corp., an omnichannel retailer, at its annual meeting of shareholders scheduled to be held on May 11, 2022.
+Mr. Duskin previously served on the boards of directors of Christopher & Banks Corporation, The Wet Seal, Inc., Whitehall Jewelers, Inc. and Furniture.com Inc.

-Mr. Duskin's considerable business, financial services and retail investment expertise, having provided financial services to a variety of public and private companies, as well as his prior service on the boards and committees of public companies and his familiarity with the retail industry, qualifies Mr. Duskin to serve on our board of directors.
+Mr. Duskin's considerable business, financial services and retail investment expertise, provision of financial services to a variety of public and private companies, prior service on the boards and committees of public companies and familiarity with the retail industry qualify Mr. Duskin to serve on our board of directors.

 Christina Francis.
-Ms. Francis, age 53, has served as a director since 2021, and is a member of the Compensation Committee and the Corporate Social Responsibility Committee.
+Ms. Francis, age 54, has served as a director since 2021 and is a member of the Compensation Committee and the Corporate Social Responsibility Committee.
 Ms. Francis brings more than 20 years of corporate and agency marketing experience across traditional and social media platforms.
-Since 2019, Ms. Francis has served as the President of Magic Johnson Enterprises where she is responsible for managing day-to-day operations, including strategy, business development, community involvement and overseeing ownership properties and partnerships.
+Since 2019, Ms. Francis has served as the President of Magic Johnson Enterprises where she is responsible for managing day-to-day operations, including strategy, business development and oversight of ownership properties and partnerships.
 Ms. Francis joined Magic Johnson Enterprises in 2014 as Senior Vice President of Marketing and Communications.
-Prior to that, she served as Vice President of Marketing and Events for NFL Players Inc. Ms. Francis currently serves on the board of her alma mater Xavier University.
+Prior to that, she served as Vice President of Marketing and Events for NFL Players Inc. Ms. Francis has also served on the board of her alma mater Xavier University of Louisiana.

-Ms. Francis' extensive marketing, communications and management experience described above, make her well qualified to serve on our board of directors
+Ms. Francis' extensive marketing, communications and management experience described above, makes her well qualified to serve on our board of directors.

 Laurens M. Goff.
-Mr. Goff, age 49, has served as a director since 2013, and is Chairperson of the Compensation Committee and a member of the Nominating and Corporate Governance Committee.
+Mr. Goff, age 50, has served as a director since 2013 and is Chairperson of the Compensation Committee and a member of the Nominating and Corporate Governance Committee.
 Mr. Goff is a co-founder and Managing Partner of Stone-Goff Partners, a private equity firm founded in 2010 that is focused on investing in private companies in the lower middle market.
 Mr. Goff began his career in the investment banking division of Furman Selz LLC.
 He subsequently joined Hampshire Equity Partners, a middle market buyout firm, where he spent over eight years sourcing, executing and managing private equity investments, including Citi Trends prior to its initial public offering in 2005.